 The Atelier Programs

 PLEASE NOTE: We are not currently excepting applications for the Atelier Programs.
-Students wishing to study with the Atelier can do so with Online Classes and Workshops.
+Students wishing to study with the Atelier can do so with Online Classes, Workshops and Mentorships.

 The atelier (French, meaning the workshop or studio of an artist) was common in 19th century Europe where students would typically enter an established artist’s studio for training, often in a classical, academic mode.
 This study took place over the course of many years, building the student’s skills through progressive training in drawing from casts, copying masters, drawing from life, then painting from life.